 Know that you may have to fudge attaching instructions a bit

-You’ll be able to follow the crochet directions exactly, and get a giant stuffed animal!
+You’ll be able to follow the crochet directions exactly, and get a giant amigurumi stuffed animal!

-For example, in crocheting this giant slug, the pattern recommends attaching the eyes to two rounds.
+For example, in crocheting my giant slug, the pattern recommends attaching the eyes to two rounds.
 Works great for a tiny slug… but it would have made this giant slug’s eyeballs look squashed.
-So, I took some liberties, and attached them how they would look best (to 3 rounds, if you’re curious!)
+So I took some liberties, and attached them how they would look best (to 3 rounds, if you’re curious!)

 Don’t be afraid… feel liberated!

 Planet June has a great post with LOTS of nerdy detail about scaling crochet patterns – from itty bitty all the way up to giant amigurumi.
 Read it here.